patlucey/patlucey/README.md

 - Investigating the Impact of Urbanization on Bird Migration Patterns
   - Analyzed spatial data using R to identify urbanization-driven shifts in migration patterns
   - Developed statistical models to quantify environmental impacts on wildlife
+- Exploring the relationship between temperature and trip duration with Citibike data
+  - Wrote code that queried and aggregated big data
+  - Created a spline regression model that examines the relationship between trip duration in regards to temperature and time of day.

 ## 📫 How to reach me:
 - Email: patolucey@gmail.com